Travel Value Finder

 Is it better to stay central or near a Tube station?

-Near a Tube station is more convenient.
+Yes, Staying near a Tube station is more convenient.
 London’s transport system makes slightly outer areas better value with minimal extra travel time.

 Are London budget hotels suitable for families?